bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     apt-get clean
     rm -rf /var/log/*

-Shutdown the unit in preperation to take a snapshot of the disk image.
+Shutdown the unit in preparation to take a snapshot of the disk image.

     shutdown -h now